apoudelnd/apoudelnd.github.io/_pages/about.md

 ======

 <ul>
-  <li>07.01 - 07.14 | Attended summer School on AI and Sustainability at Tsinghua Univeristy, Beijing, China 🇨🇳🇨🇳 </li>
+  <li>07.01 - 07.14 | Attended Summer School on AI and Sustainability at Tsinghua Univeristy, Beijing, China 🇨🇳🇨🇳 </li>
   <li>06.24 - 06.27 | Particpated in Using Deliberative Technologies in Polarized Contexts WORKSHOP, Organized by Toda Peace Institute at the University of Notre Dame's Kroc Institute, South Bend, Indiana 🇺🇸🇺🇸 </li>
   <li>05.18 - 06.12 | Around the Himalayas 🇳🇵🇳🇵</li>
   <li>05.13 - 05.18 | Presented our work "Navigating the Post-API Dilemma" at The Web Conference 2024, Singapore (Sentosa Island) 🇸🇬🇸🇬 </li>